microsoft/project-azua/README.md

 PVAEs, identifiable PVAE uses a neural network, called the prior net, to define the prior distribution on latent space.
 The prior net requires to take some fully observed auxiliary variables as inputs (you may think of it as some side information), and generate the distribution on the latent space.
 By default, unless specified, we will automatically treat fully observed variables as auxiliary variables.
-For more details, please see our paper (link will be available in the future).

 **Model configs**